View Video

 Cybersecurity Tabletop Exercise for Nonprofits

-Community IT Chief Technology Officer and resident cybersecurity guru Matthew Eshleman will explain how to carry out a cybersecurity tabletop exercise for your nonprofit and why this type of active testing is so valuable to your security planning.
+Community IT Chief Technology Officer and resident cybersecurity guru Matthew Eshleman explains how to carry out a cybersecurity tabletop exercise for your nonprofit and why this type of active testing is so valuable to your security planning.

 Make regular cybersecurity tabletop exercises part of your nonprofit incident response plan using this guide.